Fiscal Guidelines for Faculty Research Funds

 Faculty members must adhere to University policies and procedures.
 The appropriate forms must be used to purchase goods or to be reimbursed for expenditures.
 Otherwise, an expenditure may not be reimbursed.
 A description of each form and its use is provided below:

 - The on-line Accounts Payable Workflow System (AP Workflow) should be used for reimbursement of all expenses incurred during the course of conducting University business.
 Examples include books, software, or meeting expenses.
 It is also used for travel expenses.
 University guidelines apply to all business travel and Federal guidelines apply to any travel that is charged to a federally sponsored research grant.
-For more information, please review the University Financial Policies (Business Expenses and Expense Reimbursement).
+For more information, please review the University Financial Policies (NYU Travel & Expense Policy).
 Items costing over $1,000 must be ordered through approved University channels (e.g. NYU Computer Store, NYU Purchasing, etc.).
 Please note that as a general policy, expenses must be:

 - Justified under University and FAS expense policies